gustavotoral/helpdesk-portfolio/troubleshooting/README.md

 # Troubleshooting

+# Help Desk Ticket Scenario #001: User calls in saying they can't log in and need to reset their password

 **Password Reset**

 Found the correct user on ADUC and made sure they had to change their PW at next logon for security purposes.